 The technology will be applied in pre-event, live-event and post-event video timeframes, and will also employ cutting-edge search functions to speed up the amount of time it takes to review crime-scene videos for particular images.

 “Utilizing the most advanced technology and tools to fight crime and keep our community safe is a top priority for the City of Orlando and this partnership will enhance these ongoing efforts,” said Orlando Police Chief John Mina.
 “The more eyes we have—whether they belong to officers or are created by technology—will further our mission to keep residents and visitors of Orlando safe and protected.”

 The two-year project will be implemented in two phases.

 During the first phase, UCF and Columbia University researchers will develop computer vision capabilities for the surveillance work and develop user-friendly interfaces based on the needs of police investigators and data supplied by OPD.

 In the second phase, the technology will be field-tested in OPD’s camera-monitoring room with a demonstration visual-analytics workstation.
 The system will be linked to a new 11-camera system already active in a local neighborhood.
 Six cameras will be computer monitored, and five cameras will be human monitored.
 Surette and his team will evaluate the impact of the technology on OPD’s operations and personnel.

 “With the rapid advances in computer vision in recent years, this is the perfect time to tackle this challenge,” said Shih-Fu Chang, Richard Dicker Professor and senior executive vice dean at Columbia University.
 “We are particularly thrilled to have the chance of combining our fast video-search solutions with the world-class activity-recognition technologies developed at UCF, in close collaboration with criminal justice experts at UCF and the Orlando PD.”

-This clip illustrates the concept of computer vision.
 The actual video-surveillance technology for OPD is in development.